jerryisuwamakeri/Wordpress-Plugin-for-Featured-Posts/README.md

 How to Install this Plugin:
 Download the plugin:

-By Visiting the plugin's Plugin repository here "a href=" Locate the plugin you want to install and download it to your local machine.
+By Visiting the plugin's Plugin repository here <a href="https://github.com/jerryisuwamakeri/Wordpress-Plugin-for-Featured-Posts/blob/main/custom-featured-posts.zip"> Download Plugin Here</a>
+Locate the plugin you want to install and download it to your local machine.
 The downloaded file will be in a zip format, such as plugin-name.zip.
 Log in to your WordPress admin panel: